Wineville Chicken Coop murders: Body parts found

 Authorities found three shallow graves at the ranch in the exact location given by Clark.
-These graves did not contain complete bodies, but only parts.
-Clark and his sister Jessie testified that Northcott and his mother had exhumed the bodies on the evening of August 4, 1928, a few weeks before Clark was taken into protective custody.
+These graves did not contain complete bodies but only parts.
+Clark and his sister Jessie testified that Northcott and his mother had exhumed the bodies on the evening of August 4, a few weeks before Clark was taken into protective custody.
 They had taken the bodies to a deserted area, where they were most likely burned in the night.
-The complete bodies were never recovered.
+Those three bodies were never recovered.

-The evidence found in the graves consisted of "51 parts of human anatomy... those silent bits of evidence, of human bones and blood, have spoken and corroborated the testimony of living witnesses."
+The evidence found in the graves at the ranch, consisted of "51 parts of human anatomy... those silent bits of evidence, of human bones and blood, have spoken and corroborated the testimony of living witnesses."

 Aftermath

-Wineville changed its name to Mira Loma on November 1, 1930, in large part because of the negative publicity surrounding the murders.
+Wineville changed its name to Mira Loma in 1930, in large part because of the negative publicity surrounding the murders.
 The new cities of Eastvale and Jurupa Valley took different parts of the area of Mira Loma in 2010 and 2011, respectively.
 Wineville Avenue, Wineville Road, Wineville Park and other geographic references provide reminders of the community's former name.
-Clark returned to Saskatoon, where city records indicate that he died on June 20, 1991.
+Clark returned to Saskatoon, where he died on June 20, 1991.